isomerpages/moe-clementipri/_our-curriculum/CCA/Physical Sports.md

 </tr>
 <tr>
 <td rowspan="1" colspan="4">
 <p><strong>Rope skipping is an easy sport for everyone to pick up and we welcome all who are interested to learn.
 This is different from other sports whereby there is individual and team events for the student to take part in.
-Individually, students can take part in events such as running step or individual freestyle.
-As a team, students can try out double dutch where 2 ropes are being turned concurrently for the jumper. </strong>
+Individually, pupils can take part in events such as running step or individual freestyle.
+As a team, pupils can try out double dutch where 2 ropes are being turned concurrently for the jumper.</strong>
 </p>
 <p><strong>We aim to build resilience through the sport and grow together as a team.</strong>
 </p>